-All energy suppliers must aim to install smart meters in every home in England, Wales and Scotland by the end of 2020.
+All energy suppliers must aim to install smart meters in every home in England, Wales and Scotland.
 They will contact you to tell you when you can get one or you can contact them and request one.

 Your supplier is responsible for installing any smart metering equipment.
 This includes a smart electricity and gas meter, an in-home display that will tell you about your energy usage in pounds and pence, and a communications hub that will send and receive information over a secure network (for example, to your in-home display or to your supplier so they can bill you accurately).

 See the Smart Energy GB website for further information on supplier installation plans and how to contact your supplier if you want to request one before they contact you.

 While we and the government think that all consumers will benefit from smart meters, they aren’t compulsory and you can choose not to have one installed.